-IPsec can be implemented based on only ACLs.
-ACL-based IPsec uses ACLs to identify the data flows to be protected.
-To implement ACL-based IPsec, configure IPsec policies, reference ACLs in the policies, and apply the policies to physical interfaces.
-By using ACLs, you can customize IPsec policies as needed, implementing IPsec flexibly.
+IPsec can be implemented based on ACLs or applications:

+- ACL-based IPsec uses ACLs to identify the data flows to be protected.
+To implement ACL-based IPsec, configure IPsec policies, reference ACLs in the policies, and apply the policies to physical interfaces (see "Implementing ACL-based IPsec").
+By using ACLs, you can customize IPsec policies as needed, implementing IPsec flexibly. - Application-based IPsec protects the packets of a service.
+This IPsec implementation method can be used to protect IPv6 routing protocols.
+It does not require any ACL, nor does it depend on the routing mechanism.
+To configure service-based IPsec, configure manual IPsec policies and bind the policies to an IPv6 routing protocol.
+See "Configuring IPsec for IPv6 routing protocols."